prayeole/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-deep-research.md

 ./opensearch/build-opensearch-images.sh
 ```

-This script will:
-- Build Docker images with OpenSearch integration
-- Tag images with version `2.3.0-opensearch`
-- Push to your ECR registry in the specified region
+This script will build Docker images with OpenSearch integration, tag them with version `2.3.0-opensearch`, and push to your ECR registry

-### Step 8: Deploy RAG Blueprint with OpenSearch
+### Step 7: Deploy RAG Blueprint with OpenSearch

 Deploy the RAG Blueprint using OpenSearch-enabled images: